VICE-Team/svn-mirror/vice/doc/readmes/Readme-BeOS.txt

 REQUIREMENTS
 ---------------------------
-BeVICE was developed and so far tested under BeOS 5 Personal Edition, Zeta and Haiku.
+BeVICE was developed and so far tested under BeOS 5 Personal Edition, Zeta and Haiku (R1 Alpha3 and later.)

 INSTALLATION
 ------------------------
-No nice package installer so far, just expand the binary archive to wherever you like, enter the directory 'BeVICE-2.*' and start your favourite emulator (x64, x128, xvic, xpet, xplus4, xcbm2, etc).
+No nice package installer so far, just expand the binary archive to wherever you like, enter the directory 'BeVICE-3.*' and start your favourite emulator (x64, x128, xvic, xpet, xplus4, xcbm2, etc).

 COMPILATION